Will the Leader of the House please give us the forthcoming business?

 May I add the hon.
 Member for North Wiltshire (James Gray) to the list of those who have fallen in the House?
 He missed the Trafalgar night dinner on Wednesday because of a fall and is no longer fit to do duty here.

 May we have a debate on automated gates?
 They are increasingly being used to provide security in schools, businesses and housing estates, yet no qualification, inspection or registration regime is required for them.
 They are classed as machinery and are dangerous and hazardous if not correctly installed and maintained, so can that be looked at?

 I join the hon.
 Lady in wishing my hon.
 Friend the Member for North Wiltshire a speedy recovery.
 This is an appalling time of year for slips and trips.

 The hon.
-Lady raises an important issue that is certainly worth raising directly with DFE Ministers, perhaps in an Adjournment debate, so that we can get a clear picture.
+Lady raises an important issue that is certainly worth raising directly with Department for Education Ministers, perhaps in an Adjournment debate, so that we can get a clear picture.

 May we have a debate in Government time on fuel poverty?
 The warm homes programme was scrapped in 2010, and the take-up of the energy company obligation grant and loans is very poor.
 The weather has certainly turned in my constituency.
 We have had universal credit for a year now, and many people are presenting needing food bank vouchers and fuel vouchers.
 We need Ministers to come to the House to explain how families can meet the costs of basic essentials while they are pushed below the breadline by changes to universal credit.